Do home warranties cover water heaters?

 To determine if your water heater is still under warranty, you can follow these steps:

-• Locate the serial number: The serial number on your water heater can often tell you when the unit was manufactured, which is crucial for determining if it's still under warranty.
+- Locate the serial number: The serial number on your water heater can often tell you when the unit was manufactured, which is crucial for determining whether it's still under warranty.
 The format can vary by manufacturer, but generally, the first numbers or letters might represent the month and year of manufacture.

-• Check the manufacturer’s website: Some manufacturers offer online tools where you can enter the serial number of your water heater to check the warranty status directly on their website.
+- Check the manufacturer’s website: Some manufacturers offer online tools that allow you to enter the serial number of your water heater and check the warranty status directly on their website.

 FAQ